dustinpfister/test_angular/README.md

 ### Games section

 If I get more into making simple html only style games with angular it might be a good idea to have a section for them instead of placing them along with the demos.

+### Demos index separate from home

+Have a condition for just /demos and not just /demos/[demoname] placing the index for all demos there at /demos freeing up home for something else.

+### 404 page

+A custom 404 page for the project.

+### /css path

+I currently just have hard coded styles in the main index.ejs